Amedeo De Cia: Early life

-He was born in Gerace Marina on 23 December 1883, the son of Giovanni De Cia, an administrative inspector of the Kingdom of Sardinia of Venetian ancestry, and of the noblewoman Elvira Palermo of the Princes of Santa Margherita.
+Amedeo De Cia was born in Gerace Marina on 23 December 1883, the son of Giovanni De Cia, an administrative inspector of the Kingdom of Sardinia of Venetian ancestry, and of the noblewoman Elvira Palermo of the Princes of Santa Margherita.
 In 1898 his family moved to Genoa, and there he completed his high school studies by enrolling in the engineering faculty of the local university.
 Following his mother's death, he abandoned his studies to pursue a military career.
 He attended the Royal Military Academy of Modena and graduated with the rank of infantry second lieutenant in 1905.
 After attending the Application School in Parma, in 1907 he entered service with the 76th Infantry Regiment of the "Napoli" Infantry Brigade, stationed in Genoa; in 1909 he was assigned to the "Ivrea" Battalion of the 4th Alpini Regiment.

 Career

 Italo-Turkish War

 Following the outbreak of the Italo-Turkish war, in 1911, he left for Libya as platoon commander of the 40th Alpini Company, distinguishing himself in Derna, during the defense of the "Lombardia" Redoubt on March 3, 1912, for which he was awarded the Bronze Medal of Military Valor.
 After returning to Italy he was promoted to the rank of captain, and in 1914 he was assigned as company commander to the 89th Infantry Regiment "Salerno".
 After the entry of the Kingdom of Italy in the First World War on 24 May 1915, his regiment was deployed in the upper Isonzo valley and fought in the battles of the Isonzo.
 On 4 June De Cia distinguished himself during the attack on the ridge of Mount Mrzli-Mount Sleme, earning a second bronze medal for military valor.
 On the following 15 June he was once again transferred to the Alpini Corps, taking command of the 11th Company of the "Mondovì" Battalion, temporarily detached from the "Val Ellero" Battalion.
 During the attack for the conquest of Mount Kucla he was seriously injured by a bullet in his chest, after which he was hospitalized for several months; he returned to service in March 1916, at the command of the 118th Company of the "Monte Clapier" Alpini Battalion, engaged in Val Fella (Carnic Alps).